| The Real Saddam, or Selective Reporting? By - September 19th, 2003 Most people have an expectation that the major media outlets in

 policies.
 So we watched the Ba'ath's long, slow preparation to take

+control.
+They planned to do it several times, and postponed it.
 We were better informed on the 1963 coup in Baghdad than on any other

 major event or change of government that took place in the whole region